Your Learning Partners

 Our Approach

-We focus on intended use and users — In our approach, we are utilization-focused; in other words, we design our evaluations by considering how our work will be used by specific users.
-This can include making real-time adjustments in programs or our practices (or in the work of systems) to respond to formative data and/or to changes in circumstance.
-As evaluators, we are called on to be flexible and responsive to the needs of our partners and we are committed to conducting work that has real-world value and use.
-To that end, we strive to ensure strong alignment between research questions, methods, findings, and facilitating use around recommendations.
+the We focus on intended use and users — We design our evaluations by considering how our work will be used by specific users.
+This can include making real-time adjustments to respond to formative data and/or to changes in circumstance.
+We work to be flexible and responsive to the needs of our partners and we are committed to conducting work that has real-world value and use.

 Experience